 If you break any of the terms/conditions in this agreement, we may ask the court to evict you.
 As an introductory tenant, you can be evicted much more quickly and easily than a secure tenant.
-But, if you show us you can keep to the conditions of this agreement, you will automatically become a secure flexible tenant 12 months from the start of your introductory tenancy unless your introductory tenancy is extended for a further six months.
-In some circumstances, the introductory period with the Council may be less than 12 months, depending on any previous tenancy that you may have had immediately prior.
+But, if you show us you can keep to the conditions of this agreement, you will automatically become a secure tenant 12 months from the start of your introductory tenancy unless your introductory tenancy is extended for a further six months.
+In some circumstances, the introductory period with the Council may be less than 12 months, depending on your previous tenancy.